magpylib/magpylib/docs/_pages/0_documentation.rst

 .. _docu:

 ******************************
-Documentation v2.0.0b
+Documentation v2.0.1b
 ******************************

 The idea behind magpylib is to provide a simple and easy-to-use interface for computing the magnetic field of magnets, currents and moments.
-The computation is based on (semi-)analytical solutions found in the literature discussed in the :ref:`physComp` section.
+The computations are based on (semi-)analytical solutions found in the literature, discussed in the :ref:`physComp` section.

 Contents
 ########

 * `Package Structure`_
-* `Units`_
-* `IO types`_
+* `Units and IO types`_
 * `The Source Class`_

   * `Position and Orientation`_